evanhazenunez

 All current/previous researched topics

-• Galactic Chemical Evolution, Zero-Metallicity Core Collapse Supernova yields, Very-Metal Poor Damped Lyman-Alpha Absorber
+• Galactic Chemical Evolution, Zero-/Low-Metallicity Core Collapse Supernova yields, Very-Metal Poor Damped Lyman-Alpha Absorbers

 • Stellar Population Synthesis Models, Stellar Evolution, Massive Stars (Modeling Project that used UV, Visible and IR Data)